EricHogue/EricHogue.github.io/_posts/2021-06-20-1-iHack-Writeup-TheOnionThings7.md

 - iHack
 - CTF
 permalink: /2021/06/iHackWriteupTheOnionThings
-img: 2021/06/CTFCollectionVol2/CTFCollectionVol2.png
+img: 2021/06/iHack/TheOnionThings.png
 ---

-As part of the [iHack 2021 CTF](https://ihack.computer/#ctf), Miu built an IOT track that was a nice continuation to her [workshop of the conference](https://www.youtube.com/watch?v=8Bg7CfZrZkU).
+As part of the [iHack 2021 CTF](https://ihack.computer/#ctf), Miu built an IOT track that was a nice continuation to her [workshop during the conference](https://www.youtube.com/watch?v=8Bg7CfZrZkU).

 ```
 The Onion Things (@Miu)